retro16/acsi2stm/doc/hardware.md

 **Notes**:

- * If you need to hot swap your SD card, you need to put a 47k-100k pull-up resistor between +3.3V and PA6.
+ * If you need to hot swap your SD card, you need to put a 20k-100k pull-up resistor between +3.3V and PA6.
+A single resistor is enough if you have multiple SD card slots.
  * The ACSI2STM module **will** respond to all ACSI IDs, whether a SD card is inserted or not.
 Change ACSI_SD_CARDS and ACSI_FIRST_ID in acsi2stm/acsi2stm.h to change ACSI IDs, or see the table below to disable IDs by connecting pins to +3.3V.
  * The SD card had 2 GND pins.
-I don't know if they have to be both grounded, maybe one wire is enough.
+Connecting only one is enough.
  * You should put decoupling capacitors of about 100nF and 10uF (in parallel) between VDD and VSS, as close as possible from the
    SD card pins.
 If you use a pre-built SD slot module it should be properly decoupled already.
  * If you need other ACSI IDs, you can change the sdCs array in the source code.
 See "Compile-time options" below.